EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Related Work

-Recent years witness remarkable progress achieved in multi-view 3D detection, which mainly build elaborate designs upon the dense BEV (Bird's Eye View) or sparse query features.
+\textbf{Object Detection.} Recent years witness remarkable progress achieved in multi-view 3D detection, which mainly build elaborate designs upon the dense BEV (Bird's Eye View) or sparse query features.
 To generate BEV features, LSS~\cite{philion2020lift} lifts 2D image features to 3D space using depth estimation results, which are then splatted into BEV plane.
-Follow-up works apply such operation to perform view transform for 3D detection task, and have made significant improvement in both detection performance~\cite{huang2021bevdet,huang2022bevdet4d,li2023bevdepth,han2024exploring} and efficiency~\cite{liu2023bevfusion,huang2022bevpoolv2}.
+Follow-up works apply such operation to perform view transform for 3D detection task~\cite{huang2021bevdet,li2023bevdepth,han2024exploring,jin2025unimamba,jin2025geoformer}.
 Differently, some works~\cite{li2022bevformer,yang2023bevformer,huang2023fast} project a series of predefined BEV queries in 3D space to the image domain for feature sampling.
-As for the sparse fashion, current methods~\cite{wang2022detr3d,liu2022petr,liu2023petrv2,liu2023sparsebev,lin2023sparse4d} adopt a set of sparse queries to integrate spatial-temporal aggregations from multi-view image feature sequence for iterative anchor refinement, where the advanced queries adopted in~\cite{liu2023sparsebev,lin2023sparse4d} contain both explicit geometric anchors and implicit semantic features.
+As for the sparse fashion, current methods~\cite{wang2022detr3d,liu2022petr,liu2023petrv2,liu2023sparsebev,lin2023sparse4d,su2024robosense,su2025freqpde} adopt a set of sparse queries to integrate spatial-temporal aggregations from multi-view image feature sequence for iterative anchor refinement.

-Besides, Multi-Object Tracking (MOT) across multi-cameras is also required for downstream tasks.
-Traditional algorithms~\cite{wang2023exploring,yin2021center,weng20203d} resort to ``tracking-by-detection" paradigm, which relies on hand-crafted data association between the tracked trajectories and new-coming perceived objects.
-Recent works~\cite{zeng2022motr,zhang2023motrv2,yu2023motrv3,meinhardt2022trackformer,sun2012transtrack} seek to explore the joint detection and tracking methods by introducing track queries to detect the unique instances continuously and consistently.
-Sparse4Dv3~\cite{lin2023sparse4d} proposes an advanced 3D detector which takes full advantage of spatial-temporal information to propagate temporal instances for identity reserving, thus achieving superior end-to-end performance without additional tracking designs.